Bruce Porter

 Bruce Porter (23 February 1865, San Francisco – 25 November 1953, San Francisco) was an American painter, sculptor, stained-glass designer, writer, muralist, landscape designer, and art critic.

 Biography

+Porter was raised on a ranch in the East Bay town of Martinez.
+His father Charles Bruce Porter (1817-1894), a Mayflower descendant and an associate of the Transcendentalist community in Massachusetts, came to California during the Gold Rush.
+He established a large ranch in Martinez, edited the local newspaper and became involved in politics and real estate.
+Porter's mother Annie Williamson Porter (1834-1924), raised Irish Catholic, brought her six children up in the Unitarian Church.

-Porter was raised in the East Bay town of Martinez, where his father was the editor of the local newspaper.
-He later received education in San Francisco, Paris, London, and Venice.
-He married Margaret Mary “Peggy” James, niece of Henry James, on October 6, 1917 at the Swedenborgian Church in Cambridge, Massachusetts and moved to San Francisco soon thereafter.
+Bruce Porter later received education in San Francisco, Paris, London, and Venice.
+He married Margaret Mary “Peggy” James (1887-1950), niece of Henry James, on October 6, 1917, at the Swedenborgian Church in Cambridge, Massachusetts and moved to San Francisco soon thereafter.

 Artist

 His tonalist paintings, which are rare, include Man and Nature (1903) and Presidio Cliffs which was exhibited at the Panama–Pacific International Exposition (1915).
 His many murals include those at the Pacific Union Club on Nob Hill and the First Unitarian Church of San Francisco.

 Porter's sculptures include the Robert Louis Stevenson monument at Portsmouth Square in San Francisco, and the Memorial Arch (1919) on Saratoga-Los Gatos Road in Saratoga, California.